By The Wyoming LLC Attorney TeamJun 03, 2022

 If you’re looking to become a business owner and you’re looking for the right entity to form, a Limited Liability Company (LLC) is a popular option.
-It’s a business structure that is similar to a corporation, but with less of the complexity and all the protections.
+It’s a business structure that is similar to a corporation but with less complexity and all the protections.
 Forming an LLC is easy enough to do, and it provides the flexibility to run your business how you see fit.

 Forming an LLC in Utah provides you with many of the same benefits you gain when incorporating a business.
 It’s a step up from being a sole proprietorship, which is your default structure in the eyes of the IRS.
 Anyone can do business, but protecting your personal assets takes some extra effort.
 Here are the benefits you gain by upgrading from a sole proprietorship to an LLC:

 The largest risk involved with operating any business comes from lawsuits, investors, or creditors, seeking to claim whatever they can to reduce losses or seek restitution should a business fail.
 Establishing which of your personal assets are part of your operations will protect those that are not.
 You can protect your bank accounts, vehicle, and home, among other things.

 This is the number one thing you should seek when establishing a business, and while you can get in with a corporation, an LLC comes with other advantages as well.